VWO Platform

 • Volume: The collective volume of experiments witnessed an exponential uptick.
 At the time of writing the case study, Booking reported a frequency of 1,000 concurrent experiments.

 • Power of compounding: Similar to your average stock market portfolio, Booking was a recipient of windfall gains, owing to the power of compounding by continuously investing in an “infinite testing loop.”
-Assuming an industry standard of 10% success rate at an average 1% uplift in revenue per test, following are some total revenue uplift statistics around various concurrency ranges.
+Assuming an industry standard of 10% success rate at an average 1% uplift in revenue per test, the following are some total revenue uplift statistics around various concurrency ranges.

 Number of concurrent tests